g-yonchev/HikingPlanAndRescue/README.md

 ### Trainings
-- allow users to comment whether they have contacted and warned relatives (maybe mark checkedin training as contacted and then display by whom with comment)
-- add how many hours are checked-in trainings overdue
 - add user warning for overdue checkin at user homepage
 - add option to choose from other tracks or create new one when creating training